fcaliquaglia/thaao_data_availability/README.md

 Contains different plot options which you can manage through the input request.

 There are three types of plot:

-- `plot_cumulative_panels()` --> Panels for gif:
-- `plot_yearly_panels()` --> Yearly panels:
-    - It requires the start and end years.
-It plots avery years availability starting from January 1st to December 31st.
-- `plot_full_panels()` --> Full panels:
+- yearly panels
+- gif plots?
+- full panels?

-Additionally, you can specify if you want the historical events and the Italian field campaigns to be plotted.
+Additionally, you can specify if you want the historical events, the Italian field campaigns and the progress bar to be plotted.
-The instruments considered are hard coded, and you can manually modify the list in `settings.py` --> instr_list
+The instruments considered are hard coded, and you can manually modify the list in `settings.py` --> settings.instr_list

 ## `settings.py`